dotnet/csharplang/spec/standard.md

 When the body of the async function terminates, the return task is moved out of the incomplete state:

 - If the function body terminates as the result of reaching a return statement or the end of the body, any result value is recorded in the return task, which is put into a *succeeded* state.
 - If the function body terminates as the result of an uncaught exception (§13.10.6) the exception is recorded in the return task which is put into a *faulted* state.

 ### Evaluation of a void-returning async function

-If the return type of the async function is void, evaluation differs from the above in the following way: Because no task is returned, the function instead communicates completion and exceptions to the current thread’s ***synchronization context***.
+If the return type of the async function is `void`, evaluation differs from the above in the following way: Because no task is returned, the function instead communicates completion and exceptions to the current thread’s ***synchronization context***.
 The exact definition of synchronization context is implementation-dependent, but is a representation of “where” the current thread is running.
 The synchronization context is notified when evaluation of a void-returning async function commences, completes successfully, or causes an uncaught exception to be thrown.

 This allows the context to keep track of how many void-returning async functions are running under it, and to decide how to propagate exceptions coming out of them.